openfisca/openfisca-doc/source/openfisca-web-api/index.md

 OpenFisca provides a web API package, compatible with all country packages.
 Using a web interface, app developers can access information and computations without installing anything locally.

-## Public France API
+## Demonstration API

+The latest version of the OpenFisca Country Template web API can be found at [`api.demo.openfisca.org`](https://api.demo.openfisca.org/).
+Its endpoints are documented at [`legislation.demo.openfisca.org/swagger`](https://legislation.demo.openfisca.org/swagger).

+## OpenFisca country APIs

+Each country/jurisdiction can host an API endpoint and often an OpenFisca instance is deployed multiple times in support of different applications.
-The latest version of the France web API is [`api.fr.openfisca.org/latest`](https://api.fr.openfisca.org/latest).
-Its endpoints are documented in [`fr.openfisca.org/legislation/swagger`](https://fr.openfisca.org/legislation/swagger).
-This API is provided for prototyping purposes only: it has no SLA (service level agreement, i.e. guarantee of availability) and is kept up to date automatically, with no regard for breaking changes.
-No support will be provided for this instance.
-You should not build production systems on top of it.
+By way of example, an instance of the French API is available at [api.fr.openfisca.org](https://api.fr.openfisca.org/).
+It is provided for prototyping purposes only: it has no SLA (service level agreement, i.e. guarantee of availability) and is kept up to date automatically, with no regard for breaking changes.
+No support is provided for this instance.
+You should not build production systems against it.

 Anyone wanting a stable OpenFisca web API is invited to [host their own](#hosting-an-api-instance).

-## Use Cases
+## Example use cases

-The following services use the OpenFisca web API:
+The following services utilise the France OpenFisca web API:

 - [fr.openfisca.org/legislation](https://fr.openfisca.org/legislation), giving you information on available OpenFisca variables.
 - [Mes Aides](https://mes-aides.gouv.fr), the French social benefits simulator.